-The 1963-built double 2-railtrack ramp cargo ferry terminal (PPK2) used for the handling of both wagons and trucks is occupying 41.7 hectares.
+The 1963-built double 2-railtrack ramp cargo ferry terminal (PPK2) used for the handling of both waggons and trucks is occupying 41.7 hectares.
 This includes the parking area for outgoing trucks and the maritime station for ferry passengers.
 There is a customs post in the maritime station, in charge of the ferry freight + pax traffic only.

 The gates from the parking area into the terminal are equipped with scanning equipment for the trucks.
-The landward ramp has been rehabilitated through an EBRD loan; the seaward ramp should be repaired in the near future through a WB loan.
+The landward ramp has been rehabilitated through an EBRD loan; the seaward ramp should be repaired in the near future through a USD 62 M WB loan.

-From the ramps, the rail tracks lead to a marshalling yard located half a kilometer away behind the dry cargo port.
-The marshalling yard is in poor condition and only part of the original 12-track network is operational.
+From the ramps, the rail tracks lead to a marshalling yard located half a kilometre away behind the dry cargo port.
+The marshalling yard is in poor condition and only part of the original 12track network is operational.

-The underground electric cable network having been flooded due to the rise of the Caspian Sea level, the once automatic points are now operated manually.
-The main road from the port entrance to the truck parking area and rail ferry terminal has been up-graded in 2010-2011 and now a 500 truck parking-slot is available.
-The main railtrack to the ferry ramps has also been revamped.
-2 additional separate road accesses leading from the port directly to the Ashkhabad highway are planned/under construction.
+The underground electric cable network was once automatic but has been operated manually since it was flooded by the Caspian Sea.
+The main road from the port entrance to the truck parking area and rail-ferry terminal has been up-graded in 2010-2011 and now a 500 truck parking-slot is available.
+The main rail track to the ferry ramps has also been revamped.
+Two additional separate road accesses leading from the port directly to the Ashkhabad highway are planned/under construction.

-A new building is under construction for the Customs and other Governmental Agencies to implement a one-stop shop for border-crossing procedures.
+A new building is under construction for Customs and other Governmental Agencies to implement a one-stop shop for border-crossing procedures.